 Students interested in interactive and graphic design may choose to pursue a B.A. or a B.F.A. with a specialization in interactive and graphic design, or a B.Des. in Interactive and Graphic Design.
 The primary difference between the B.A. or the B.F.A. and the B.Des. degree programs when studying interactive and graphic design is that B.A. and B.F.A. degrees require studio and design courses, and the B.Des. degree requires exclusively design courses beyond the nine credits of the design-drawing foundation sequence.
-The following is a suggested course sequence for the B.A.
-In addition to the design-drawing foundation sequence (ART 142, 242 and 133) and two courses in art history, students must select on the course form at least three of the following eight areas: painting and watercolor, photography, printmaking, ceramics, fine art metals, sculpture, interactive and graphic design, convergent art, or drawing.
+The following is a suggested course sequence for the B.A. in art with a focus in interactive and graphic design in addition to the design-drawing foundation sequence (ART 142, 242 and 133) and two courses in art history; students must select on the course form at least three of the following nine areas: painting and watercolor, photography, printmaking, ceramics, fine art metals, sculpture, interactive and graphic design, convergent art or drawing.
 Beyond the B.A. requirements, students should complete DESN 344 and select at least 15 s.h. (five courses) from the following list in consultation with their advisors: DESN 144, 240, 244, 345, 346, 375, 441, 445, 446, 447 and ART 306.